 Statistically, 11 Ohio residents die each week due to heroin overdose.
 Law enforcement has taken notice, and has launched a heroin-focused drug unit to combat the growing problem.

-The Koffel Law Firm is here to represent individuals facing heroin allegations.
+Koffel Brininger Nesbitt is here to represent individuals facing heroin allegations.
 Our firm knows that a jail sentence alone will not cure a heroin addiction, which is why we are proponents of alternative sentencing that includes rehabilitation to avoid recidivism.
 If you or someone you love is facing heroin charges, contact us today to discuss your case.